 applications (such as district heating or desalination) (see para 1.6 of SSR-2/1 (Rev. 1) [1]).
-It is recognized that for reactors cooled by other media or reactors based on innovative design concepts, some of the recommendations in this Safety Guide might not be applicable or fully applicable, or judgement might be needed in their application.
+It is recognized that for reactors cooled by other media or for reactors based on innovative design concepts, some of the recommendations in this Safety Guide might not be applicable or fully applicable, or judgement might be needed in their application.

-- 1.6 For nuclear power plants designed in accordance with earlier standards, this Safety Guide might also be useful when evaluating potential safety enhancements of such designs, for example, as part of the periodic safety review of the plant. - 1.7 The scope of this Safety Guide is focused on the implementation and assessment of the design safety measures described in para.
+- 1.6 For nuclear power plants designed in accordance with earlier standards (see para.
+1.3 of SSR-2/1 (Rev. 1) [1]), this Safety Guide might be useful when evaluating potential safety enhancements of such designs, for example as part of the periodic safety review of the plant. - 1.7 This Safety Guide focuses on the implementation and assessment of the design safety measures provided in para.
 1.1.
 These measures play an important role in the application of the concept of defence in depth, which constitutes the primary means of both preventing and mitigating the consequences of accidents, in accordance with Principle 8 of IAEA Safety Standards Series No. SF-1, Fundamental Safety Principles [4]. - 1.8 As described in para.
 2.13 of SSR-2/1 (Rev. 1) [1], defence in depth at nuclear power plants comprises five levels.
 Plant states considered in the design correspond to one or more levels of defence in depth.
-This Safety Guide is structured in terms of the design of safety provisions4 necessary for each plant state, rather than for each level of defence in depth.
-In this way, the significance and importance of design extension conditions for the safety approach is emphasized. - 1.9 This Safety Guide considers the assessment of the degree of independence between levels of defence in depth and, in a general manner, the assessment of independence of structures, systems and components implemented at different defence-in-depth levels.
-However, factors that could cause dependence between structures, systems and components, such as environmental factors, operational or human factors, and external or internal hazards, are not addressed in detail in this Safety Guide. - 1.10 The Safety Guide does not provide specific recommendations for the design of particular safety features for design extension conditions or for any other plant state considered in the design.
-Such recommendations are provided in Safety Guides for the design of various types of plant system, such as IAEA Safety Standards Series Nos SSG-56, Design of the Reactor Coolant System and Associated Systems for Nuclear Power Plants [5], SSG-53, Design of the Reactor Containment and Associated Systems for Nuclear Power Plants [6], SSG-34, Design of Electrical Power Systems for Nuclear Power Plants [7], and SSG-39, Design of Instrumentation and Control Systems for Nuclear Power Plants [8]. - 1.11 This Safety Guide does not consider the specific safety analyses to be carried out for different plant states, as these are addressed in IAEA Safety Standards Series, SSG-2 (Rev. 1), Deterministic Safety Analysis for Nuclear Power Plants [9], SSG-3, Development and Application of Level 1 Probabilistic Safety Assessment for Nuclear Power Plants [10], and SSG-4, Development and Application of Level 2 Probabilistic Safety Assessment for Nuclear
+This Safety Guide is structured in terms of the design of safety provisions necessary for each plant state, rather than for each level of defence in depth.
+In this way, the significance and the importance of design extension conditions for the safety approach is emphasized.
+The specific focus of this Safety Guide is on the nuclear fuel, as the main source of radioactivity, with special emphasis on design extension conditions. - 1.9 This Safety Guide considers the assessment of the independence of structures, systems and components implemented at different defence in depth levels in a general manner.
+However, factors that could cause dependence between structures, systems and components, such as environmental factors, operational or human factors, and external or internal hazards, are not addressed in detail in this Safety Guide. - 1.10 This Safety Guide does not provide specific recommendations for the design of particular safety features for design extension conditions or for any other plant state considered in the design.
+Such recommendations are provided in Safety Guides for the design of various types of plant system, such as IAEA Safety Standards Series Nos SSG-56, Design of the Reactor Coolant System and Associated Systems for Nuclear Power Plants [5], SSG-53, Design of the Reactor Containment and Associated Systems for Nuclear Power Plants [6], SSG-34, Design of Electrical Power Systems for Nuclear Power Plants [7], and SSG-39, Design of Instrumentation and Control Systems for Nuclear Power Plants [8]. - 1.11 This Safety Guide does not consider the specific safety analyses to be carried out for different plant states, as these are addressed in IAEA Safety Standards Series Nos SSG-2 (Rev. 1), Deterministic Safety Analysis for Nuclear Power Plants [9], SSG-3, Development and Application of Level 1 Probabilistic Safety Assessment for Nuclear Power Plants [10], and SSG-4, Development and Application of Level 2 Probabilistic Safety